My teaching studio

-Almost weekly there is a news item about the positive link between brain development and music study.
+Almost weekly there is a news item about the positive link between brain development and piano music study.
 Here's the latest article I've come across: Brain Science and Music.

 I welcome students into my private piano studio.
 I offer different options, depending on the student's background:

 1/ New to piano young student

 Once that is completed and the decision to continue has been made, all new students are placed in the Musikgarten Music Makers at the Keyboard curriculum and we work through the curriculm one-on-one.
 I supplement with additional material to support each student's progress.

 2/ New to piano adult student